nicsuzor/wikijuris/cyberlaw/follow_the_money.markdown

 ## 'Follow the Money'

-Public and private actors are increasingly seeking to regulate user behaviour by asking payment intermediaries -- like Mastercard, Visa, and Paypal -- to exercise control over the flow of money.((See, for example, Mark MacCarthy, “What Payment Intermediaries are Doing About Online Liability and Why it Matters” (2010) 25(2) Berkeley Technology Law Journal 1139.))
+Public and private actors are increasingly seeking to regulate user behaviour by asking payment intermediaries -- like Mastercard, Visa, and Paypal -- to exercise control over the flow of money.[^AUTOREPLACEDSeeforexampleMarkMacCarthyWhatPaymentIntermediariesareDoingAboutOnlineLiabilityandWhyitMatters2010252BerkeleyTechnologyLawJournal1139AUTOREPLACED]

+[^AUTOREPLACEDSeeforexampleMarkMacCarthyWhatPaymentIntermediariesareDoingAboutOnlineLiabilityandWhyitMatters2010252BerkeleyTechnologyLawJournal1139AUTOREPLACED]: See, for example, Mark MacCarthy, “What Payment Intermediaries are Doing About Online Liability and Why it Matters” (2010) 25(2) Berkeley Technology Law Journal 1139.

 **Case study: How Payment Intermediaries Attempted to Shut Down WikiLeaks**